Lebanon's human rights minister calls for probe into Syrian deaths in custody

-BEIRUT Lebanon's human rights minister called on Thursday for an inquiry into the deaths of four Syrians who the military said had died in army custody from chronic illness.
+BEIRUT (Reuters) - Lebanon's human rights minister called on Thursday for an inquiry into the deaths of four Syrians who the military said had died in army custody from chronic illness.

 They were among several hundred people arrested last week in a raid at Syrian refugee camps in the Arsal area of northeastern Lebanon on Friday.